Operation Tidal Wave: Astra Română and Columbia Aquila attacks

-After the attack on Astra Română, the B-24 Old Baldy of the 98th Bomb Group was shot at by the 86th Battery of the Romanian 7th Anti-Aircraft Regiment with its 88 mm Flak cannons which were positioned near the village of Corlătești.
-The crew of Old Baldy attempted to engage the battery with their onboard machine guns, but a cannon of the battery hit them head-on.
-The bomber continued flying and crashed on top of the 88 mm gun, killing both its 10-man crew and the six gun operators.
+After the attack on Astra Română, Old Baldy of the 98th Bomb Group was shot at by the 86th Battery of the Romanian 7th Anti-Aircraft Regiment, an 88 mm gun battery, which were positioned near the village of Corlătești.
+The crew of Old Baldy attempted to engage the battery with their machine guns, but they were hit head-on.
+The bomber continued flying and crashed on top of the 88 mm gun, killing both its 10-man crew and the six gun crew.
 The location of the incident is marked by the Corlătești Monument.

 With the effects of the 93rd and 376th's runs causing difficulties locating and bombing their primary targets, both Kane and Johnson did not deviate from their intended targets, with the aircraft they were leading taking heavy losses in the process.
-Their low approach even enabled gunners to engage in continued ground suppression of air defense crews directly below them.
-For their leadership and heroism, Kane and Johnson were awarded the Medal of Honor.
+Their low approach enabled gunners to engage in continued ground suppression of air defense crews directly below them.
 Lt.
 Col. James T. Posey took 21 of the 44th's aircraft on a separate assigned attack run on the Creditul Minier refinery, just south of Ploiești.
-Although air defense batteries had already heavily engaged the 93rd, Posey's aircraft also received heavy fire from the same emplacements.
+Air defense batteries had already heavily engaged the 93rd and Posey's aircraft received heavy fire from the same emplacements.
 Maintaining a continued low-level approach into the target area took some of the still heavily laden aircraft through tall grass, and damage was caused by low-level obstructions.
 Posey and his aircraft—equipped with heavier 1000 lb bombs—managed to find their marks at Creditul Minier without loss to the formation.